jelmerdereus/gowebtemplate/README.md

 ## About
 this package is meant to be used as a base structure for Go projects involving REST APIs

-Goals
+Goals:
 * Offer a practical structure for a basic web application
 * Use a modular and practical setup
-* Support for any database  *gorm.DB
+* Support for any database supported by GORM

-Dependencies
+Dependencies:
 * Gin framework
 * Gorm database ORM

 ## Features
-The following features are currently supported
+The following features are currently supported:
 * REST API
-* Users
+* Users and operations

+## Roadmap
+Important items:
+* events (new user, deleted user, logged in)
+* roles
+* authentication and authorization

 ## Requirements
-you need a database that is supported by gorm see also [the Gorm documentation](https://gorm/io) then you can insert the ORM into the `RunApp` function like below:
+you need a database that is supported by gorm see also [the Gorm documentation](https://gorm/io) . you can insert the ORM into the `RunApp` function like below:

 ```go
 // connect to postgres